Frank D. Wagner (admiral): Back in the States

 Following his return stateside in May 1942, Wagner was subsequently ordered back to the United States and decorated with Navy Distinguished Service Medal for his service in the Philippines and Dutch East Indies.
 He was also decorated with the Order of Orange-Nassau by the Queen Wilhelmina of the Netherlands for his service during the defense of Dutch East Indies.
 Wagner was then assigned to the War Plans Division, Office of the Chief of Naval Operations under Admiral Ernest J. King.
 He also assumed additional duty as a member of the Permanent Joint Board on Defense, Canada-United States.
-While in this capacity, he was promoted to the temporary rank of Rear admiral on July 25, 1942.
+While in this capacity, he was promoted to the temporary rank of rear admiral on July 25, 1942.

-He was detached from the War Plans Division and assumed duty as Commander, Fleet Air Command, Seattle, while retained his additional duty at the Permanent Joint Board on Defense.
+He was detached from the War Plans Division and assumed duty as commander, Fleet Air Command, Seattle, while retained his additional duty at the Permanent Joint Board on Defense.
 In February 1943, Wagner was succeeded by Captain John P. Whitney in the Board of Defense and joined the Office of the Vice Chief of Naval Operations under Vice admiral Frederick J. Horne as Director of the Aviation Division.

 In mid-August 1943, Wagner was transferred to the Office of the Chief of Naval Operations and assumed duty as Assistant Deputy Chief of Naval Operations for Air under Vice admiral John S. McCain.
 He participated in the expansion of Naval Air Transport Service, a network of airlines that has greatly eased the transportation burden in all parts of the globe.
-Wagner remained in that assignment until the beginning of April 1944 and received Legion of Merit for his service.
+Wagner received Legion of Merit for his service in this capacity.

 New Guinea, Philippines and Borneo

-Wagner was then ordered back to the South Pacific theater and assumed command of newly created Carrier Division Five, consisting of aircraft carriers Wasp and Hornet.
-He held that command for two months at Pearl Harbor, Hawaii, during division's preparation for combat deployment, before he was succeeded by Rear admiral Joseph J. Clark by the end of June 1944.
+Wagner intended to return to combat zone in Pacific and persuaded his superior officer, Vice Admiral McCain, to do so and proposed Rear Admiral Arthur W. Radford as his replacement.
+In April 1944 Wagner assumed command of newly created Carrier Division Five, consisting of brand new aircraft carriers Wasp and Hornet.
+His division belonged to the Fast Carrier Task Force under Vice Admiral Marc Mitscher, who felt that Wagner did not measure up to his formula for leadership and considered him boastful and irritating.
+Wagner spent two months with his command at Pearl Harbor, Hawaii, and was replaced by Rear Admiral Joseph J. Clark by the end of June 1944.

-He then joined the staff of Seventh Fleet under Vice admiral Thomas C. Kinkaid as Commander, Air, Seventh Fleet.
-While in this capacity, Wagner had all Fleet's aircraft under his command and commanded them during operations on New Guinea, liberation of the Philippine Islands and Borneo.
+He then joined the staff of Seventh Fleet under Vice admiral Thomas C. Kinkaid as commander, Air, Seventh Fleet.
+While in this capacity, Wagner had all fleet's aircraft under his command and commanded them during operations on New Guinea, liberation of the Philippine Islands and Borneo.
 He distinguished in this capacity and received his second Navy Distinguished Service Medal.